 - Email drove 24 percent of orders on Cyber Monday.

-Which Type Of Email Communications Is Most Important In 2015?
+Which Type Of Email Communications Is Most Important?

-The StrongView trends survey showed email campaigns which attempt to engage the consumer through triggers and transactions (42 percent), as well as lifecycle programs (41 percent) and newsletters (35 percent) were among the top beneficiaries for increased spend in 2015.
+The StrongView trends survey showed email campaigns which attempt to engage the consumer through triggers and transactions (42 percent), as well as lifecycle programs (41 percent) and newsletters (35 percent) were among the top beneficiaries for increased spend.

 When it came to lifecycle programs, business leaders said they would increase resources for emails that drive customer loyalty first, with 45 percent stating increased spend there.